allend27unitec/reStart/README.md

 The standalone programs [tutorial.py, tutorial_models.py] are part of the YouTube tutorial by AmigosCode, which is referenced in the documents/Week 1 Instructional Objectives.

+The standalone program main.py is based on https://fastapi.tiangolo.com/tutorial

 ### Prerequisites

 - Python 3.7+